htcondor/htcondor/docs/admin-manual/ep-policy-configuration.rst

 are written to the job's stderr.
 This is an unfortunate aspect of the runtime we hope to fix in the future.
 By default, HTCondor passes "-s" (silent) to the singularity runtime, so that the only messages it writes to the job's stderr are fatal error messages.
-If a worker node administrator needs more debugging information, they can change the value of the worker node config parameter :macro:`SINGULARITY_VERBOSITY` and set it to -d or -v to increase the debugging level.
+If a EP administrator needs more debugging information, they can change the value of the EP config parameter :macro:`SINGULARITY_VERBOSITY` and set it to -d or -v to increase the debugging level.